dart-lang/language/accepted/future-releases/nnbd/number-operation-typing.md

 The special-cased typing works because the language enforces that the only subclasses of `num` is `int` and `double`, and those cannot have subclasses at all.
 Even though operators are otherwise virtual, the only two `+` operations that can possibly be in play for `numValue + something`  are the `int.operator+` and `double.operator+`  which have known behavior compatible with the special typing, and `intValue + something` is known to call the `int.operator+` method.
 (This is also the reason those operators can be used in constant expressions: Their behavior is known at compile-time.).

-The current rules do not cover all integer operations, or any double operations, and this means that a few operations have the default type of `num` inherited from the `num` interface.
+The original Dart 2.0 rules do not cover all integer operations, or any double operations, and this means that a few operations have the default type of `num` inherited from the `num` interface.
 That has so far not been a serious problem since Dart has had *implicit downcasts* which allows `num` to be assigned to both `int` and `double`.
 Some static checking my be lacking, but it still runs.

 With Null Safety, we remove implicit downcasts from the language.
 This causes some existing, functioning code to become invalid, and currently the only workaround is adding an explicit cast.